AmanAgrahari1314/Speech_Emotion_Recognition/README.md

  🧑‍💻 Author

 This project is brought to you by **Aman Agrahari**.
 Feel free to check out my other projects on GitHub! 🚀

-📜 License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed. 📝

 ---